 Miguel Urquiola is Dean of Social Science and Professor of Economics at Columbia University.
 He has chaired Columbia’s Department of Economics and its Committee on the Economics of Education.
 He is also a member of the School of International and Public Affairs (SIPA).

 Outside Columbia, Urquiola is a Research Associate at the National Bureau of Economic Research (NBER) and has held appointments at Cornell University, the World Bank, the Bolivian Catholic University, and the Bolivian government.

 His research is on the Economics of Education, with a focus on understanding how schools and universities compete, and how educational markets differ from other markets economists study.
-He has written numerous journal articles on these issues, and a book on why American universities excel at research: Markets, Minds, and Money, forthcoming with Harvard University Press.
+He has written numerous journal articles on these issues, and a book on why American universities excel at research: Markets, Minds, and Money.